 At the end of 2006, New Jerusalem’s membership had grown to 125 members.
 A variety of people from different encounters were sent by the Holy Spirit to finally convinced Pastor Collins to put his picture on the marquee.
 As a result, many African American citizens in the area realized that there was now an African American Church in the immediate area.
 Visitors began to flock to the church in large numbers.
 Although the location had changed a few times, the Word of God was still preached with anointing and the love of Christ.

 Many of the people that visited soon joined, and by the end of 2007 the membership had grown to over 300 members.

-By 2008 New Jerusalem had implemented the following Ministries to serve the community and the church: Angel Food, Audio/Video, CHOP (Children's Hour of Power), Christian Education, Dance, Intercessory Prayer, IT, Married Couples, Mens, Music, New Members, Parking/Security, Pastoral Care, R.O.C.
+By the year 2008, NJBC had implemented the following Ministries to serve the community and the church: Angel Food, Audio/Video, CHOP (Children’s Hour of Power), Christian Education, Dance, Intercessory Prayer, IT, Married Couples, Mens, Music, New Members, Parking/Security, Pastoral Care, R.O.C.
 (Reach Out and Care), Seniors, Singles, Transportation, Ushers, Womens and Youth.

 In December 2008, under the leadership of Pastor Collins, New Jerusalem began a local mission endeavor by feeding the Snellville community a free supper every Monday night.
 This supper program was designed for those that were feeling the crunch of the declining economy.